karthikkappagantula/my_tech_notes/aws_learning/README.md

 IAM service objectivies :
 * Authentication -> who can access AWS resources/services.
+(Username/password for web and access keys for CLI/API access)
-* Autherization -> what actions can be performed on a AWS resource/service by an authenticated user.
+* Authorization -> what actions can be performed on a AWS resource/service by an authenticated user.

 IAM Manages followint through AWS CLI, AWS SDK, or AWS management console :
 * Users   / individual users with login credentials